 Click here to share your story about when you did time in Lamar County Jail

 Make some good friends in jail?
-Do you need to throw a shout out to somebody you met when you were locked up?
+Do you need to send a message to somebody you met when you were locked up?
 Then send them a message by posting a comment below.

-Say wassup to people locked up at Lamar County Jail
+Send a message to people incarcerated at Lamar County Jail

 Links and Resources